agraef/midizap/README.md

 CP[16] C0[2]
 ~~~

 But in many cases the required transformations on *r* will be more complicated.
-Therefore it is also possible to specify a *list* of discrete velocity values instead.
+To accommodate these, it is also possible to specify a *list* of discrete values instead.
 E.g., the APCmini uses the velocities 0, 1, 3 and 5 to denote "off" and the colors green, red and yellow, respectively, so you can map the meter value to different colors as follows:

 ~~~
 CP[16] C0[0,1,1,1,1,5,5,5,3]
 ~~~

 The remainder *r* will then be used as an index into the list to give the translated value.
 E.g., in our example 0 will be mapped to 0 (off), 1..4 to 1 (green), 5..7 to 5 (yellow), and 8 to 3 (red), which actually matches the Mackie protocol specifications.
 Also, the last value in the list will be used for any index which runs past the end of the list.
-Thus, if you receive a meter value of 10, say, which isn't in the list, the output will still be 3, since it's the last value in the list.
+E.g., if you receive a meter value of 10, which isn't in the list, the output will still be 3, since it's the last value in the list.

-There are a lot of repeated values in this example.
-For convenience, it's possible to abbreviate these using the notation *value*`:`*count*, which also helps readability.
+You probably noticed that there are a lot of repeated values in this example, which makes the notation a bit untidy and error-prone.
+As a remedy, it's possible to abbreviate repeated values as *value*`:`*count*, which also helps readability.
 The following denotes exactly the same list as above:

 ~~~
 CP[16] C0[0,1:4,5:3,3]
 ~~~

-You can also scale the *offset* value, by adding a second step size to the left-hand side:
+Furthermore, you can also scale the *offset* value, by adding a second step size to the left-hand side:

 ~~~
 CP[16][8] C0[0,1:4,5:3,3]
 ~~~

-Now, a channel pressure value of 24 (denoting a meter value of 8 on the second mixer channel) will output the note `G#0` (`C0` offset by 8) with velocity 3, which on the APCmini will light up the first button in the *second* row in red.
+With this rule, the buttons for each mixer channel are now spread out across different *rows* rather than columns.
+E.g., a channel pressure value of 24 (denoting a meter value of 8 on the second mixer channel) will output the note `G#0` (`C0` offset by 8) with velocity 3, which on the APCmini will light up the first button in the second row in red.

 Instead of a single step size, it's also possible to specify a list of discrete offset values, so that you can achieve any regular or irregular output pattern that you want:

 ~~~
 CP[16][1,8,17,24] C0[0,1:4,5:3,3]
 ~~~

-You might also output several notes at once, in order to display a horizontal or vertical meter strip for each mixer channel.
-For instance, suppose that we'd like to use a button in the bottom row of the APCmini for the green, and the buttons in the two rows above it for the yellow and red values, respectively.
-You can do that as follows:
+You might also output several notes at once, in order to display an entire horizontal or vertical meter *strip* instead of just a single colored button for each mixer channel.
+For instance:

 ~~~
 CP[16] C0[0,1] G#0[0:5,5] E1[0:8,3]
 ~~~

-Note that each of the output notes will be offset by the same amount, so that the green, yellow and red buttons will always be lined up vertically in this example, as required.
-For more examples, please have a look at the APCmini.midizaprc file in the sources which uses similar, but more elaborate rules to implement the meter display.
+Note that each of the output notes will be offset by the same amount, so that the green, yellow and red buttons will always be lined up vertically in this example.

-While mod translations were specifically designed to help with the important case of Mackie meter feedback, this method should work with almost any other kind of "scrambled" MIDI data which packs two separate values together.
-There might be other special cases of MIDI data calling for different approaches, however.
-So, although we try to keep midizap lean and mean, we might add some more special-case data translations in the future, as the need arises.

-## Other Uses
+## Other Uses of Mod Translations

 Mod translations work with all kinds of output, so that you can also output X11 key and mouse events along with the transformed MIDI data if needed, and the input may be any kind of message which has a parameter value.
 So, while mod translations are most commonly employed for MIDI feedback, they can also be used as a more capable replacement for "ordinary" data translations in various contexts.
 We discuss some of these use cases below and show how they're implemented.

 In particular, note you can always choose the modulus large enough (> 8192 for `PB`, > 127 for other messages) so that the offset becomes zero and thus inconsequential.
-This is useful if you just want to employ the discrete value lists (which at present are only available in mod translations) for your mappings.
+This is useful if you just want to employ the discrete value lists (which are only available in mod translations) for your mappings.
 These offer a great deal of flexibility, much more than can be achieved with simple step sizes.
-In fact, they can be used to realize *any* conceivable mapping between input and output values.
+In fact, they can be used to realize *any* discrete mapping between input and output values.
 For instance, here's how to map controller values to the first few Fibonacci numbers:

 ~~~
 CC1[128] CC1[0,1,1,2,3,5,8,13,21,34,55,89]